-Factors that might increase your child's likelihood of developing asthma include:
+Factors that might increase your child's chance of developing asthma include:

-- Previous allergic reactions, including skin reactions, food allergies or hay fever (allergic rhinitis)
+- Previous allergic reactions, including skin reactions, food allergies or hay fever, also called allergic rhinitis.

-- Respiratory conditions, such as a chronic runny or stuffy nose (rhinitis), inflamed sinuses (sinusitis) or pneumonia
+- Respiratory conditions, such as a chronic runny or stuffy nose, inflamed sinuses, or pneumonia.

 Asthma can cause a number of complications, including:

-- Missed school days or getting behind in school
+- Missed school days or falling behind in schoolwork.